AAClause/nvda-OpenAI/readme.md

 You can switch between the two modes at any time during a session.

-#### About the `System` Field
+#### About the "System prompt" Field

-The `System` field is designed to fine-tune the AI model's behavior and personality to match your specific expectations.
+The "System prompt" field is designed to fine-tune the AI model's behavior and personality to match your specific expectations.

-- **Default Prompt**: Upon installation, the add-on includes a default system prompt ready to use.
+- **Default System Prompt**: Upon installation, the add-on includes a default system prompt ready to use.
 - **Customization**: You have the freedom to personalize the system prompt by modifying the text directly within the field.
 The add-on will remember the last system prompt you used and automatically load it the next time you launch the dialog.
 This behavior can be disabled in settings.
 - **Reset Option**: Want to go back to the standard configuration?
-Simply use the context menu to reset the `System` field to its default value effortlessly.
+Simply use the context menu to reset the "System promt" field to its default value effortlessly.

 Please be aware that the system prompt is included in the AI model's input data, consuming tokens accordingly.